TabularEditor/TabularEditorDocs/te3/features/supported-files.md

 > Since **Tabular Editor 3 Desktop Edition** is only intended to be used as an External Tool for Power BI Desktop, this edition does not allow loading and saving semantic model files.
 You may however still use Tabular Editor 2.x for this purpose.
 See <xref:editions> to learn more about the difference between the Tabular Editor 3 editions.

 ### [Tabular Model Files (.bim)](#tab/BIM)
 A .bim file is a single file consisting of nested JSON that is known as TMSL.

+#### .bim file in a folder
 It's the original format for a semantic model that Microsoft supports.

 However, it has a large drawback: as it's a single large file, it's difficult to track changes and use good team development practices such as git source control.

 ![Supported File Types BIM](~/images/file-types/te3-supported-file-bim.png)